Back

 There are several methods you can use to monetize your real estate app.

 Advertising.
 You can put advertisements on top of the listings, for instance.
-Make sure they don’t ruin the overall experience of using your app — keep the amount of ads and their size reasonable.
+Make sure they don’t ruin the overall experience of using your app, this means a balance between visible ads and actual content.

 Premium subscriptions.
 Provide extra features for an additional fee.
-Or make your entire app subscription-based, so that users have to pay just to access the app.
+Or make your entire app subscription-based, so that users have to pay to access the app only.

 Promotions for realtors.
 You can let brokers and landlords promote their properties and find new leads for an additional commission fee.
-This method is by far the easiest to get money for using the app.
+This method is by far the easiest to generate money from using the app.

 Key steps of real estate mobile app development

-At Purrweb, we’ve been creating MVPs for 8 years — thus far developed over 300 projects.
-Before starting development, it’s essential to find a team of experienced professionals — this largely defines the success of a project.
+At Purrweb, we’ve been creating MVPs for 8 years and thus far have developed over 300 projects.
+Before starting development, it’s essential to find a team of experienced professionals — this largely determines the success of a project.
 It can be freelancers, an in-house team, or an outsource development company.
 The choice is yours, but outsource teams have benefits no one else does.
-One positive is that every developer you may need already works there, so you won’t have to search for a candidate yourself.
+One positive is that they already have every type of developer you may need, so you won’t have to search for a candidate yourself.

 As for the stages of real estate app development, they differ company by company.
 We’re no strangers to making real estate apps — in fact, we’ve streamlined our development process into 5 convenient stages.